minorole/booksite/instruction/free-marketplace-prd.md

 - Analytics dashboard

 #### 2.3.1 AI-Powered Admin Interface (LLM-driven chat interface that focuses on inventory management, absolutely follows the database schema)
+-  our user base are generally fluent in english, and both type chinese so no need to special set it.
 - **Interactive Chat Interface**:
   - A chatbox that greets the admin and asks what they would like to do (e.g., change inventory number, add new listing).